whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/DEV-DOCS/terminal/Command Line/mastering-your-command-line.md

 And updating is a simple `git pull` command!
 Let’s say I write a new function `mkcd` which combines a `mkdir` and a `cd` in to the new dir, and I add it to that `funs.sh` above.
 In all of the machines I work on, I just have to do a `git pull` in my cloned tkutcher repository and now I have the `mkcd` command available everywhere.
 No copy-paste!

-## Building your own Command Line Tools with Python
+## Building Your Own Command Line Tools with Python

 Next, I wanted to share how I go about making my own command line tools available, specifically with Python.
 Meaning I want to be able to write command-line apps in Python unique to my needs, and run them from anywhere.